Common types of planning applications

 - As far as possible existing rooms should not be subdivided and a conversion should not rely on an extension to make it work.
 This would indicate that the proposal would be likely to represent an over-intensive use of the property and is unlikely to be acceptable

-Policy H4 in the Hastings Local Plan 2004 states:
+Policy HC1 in the Hastings Development Management Plan 2015 states:

-- The building can no longer be retained in its entirety for single family housing occupancy in accordance with modern standards
+- the building can no longer be retained in its entirety for single family housing occupancy

-- It would not involve the self-containment of basement areas or other parts of any property having inadequate light or low ceilings or which would result in a poor outlook from main windows
+- it would not involve the self-containment of basement areas or other parts of any property having inadequate light or low ceilings or which would result in a poor outlook from main windows; and

 Back to top of page